-"For any employee looking to earn a bigger salary or move up the corporate ladder, they should do their research on how their industry is evolving, including identifying specific skill sets that are in demand," Rusty Rueff, Glassdoor career and workplace expert, said in a statement.
-"Going back to school may be one way to learn and improve, but there are also nontraditional ways, such as certificate programs, boot camps, webinars, online nondegreed courses, conferences and more."
+"For any employee looking to earn a bigger salary or move up the corporate ladder, they should do their research on how their industry is evolving, including identifying specific skill sets that are in demand," Rusty Rueff, Glassdoor career and workplace expert, "Going back to school may be one way to learn and improve, but there are also nontraditional ways, such as certificate programs, boot camps, webinars, online nondegreed courses, conferences and more."

 So which specific skills do today's employers want to see in job candidates?
 According to ZipRecruiter's analysis of 250,000 of its job ads, the following six qualifications appeared most frequently:

-- Communication (51 percent)
+- Communication (51%)

-- Time management (21 percent)
+- Time management (21%)

-- Independent motivation (12 percent)
+- Independent motivation (12%)

-- Specific experience in Microsoft Office (11 percent)
+- Specific experience in Microsoft Office (11%)